BAbrandon/CTFs/SEC-T/SprinklerSystem/README.md

 CONTENT_LENGTH
 ```

-You can see that there is another script in /cgi-bin/ enable_sprinkler
+You can see that there is another script in the /cgi-bin/ directory called enable_sprinkler

 http://sprinklers.alieni.se/cgi-bin/enable_sprinkler